How to Build A Massive Following with Effective Content Curation

 Feedly is one of the best tools out there for staying up-to-date with all your favourite sources in one place.
 If you’re unsure where to start, the app has a handy set of collections you can explore.
 Collections are tagged and arranged into topics such as fashion, marketing, news and tech.
 Each of these contains a huge list of sources you can choose from.

-Once you figure out which sources you want to follow, be it a blog or website, you can then create a collection of your own.
+Once you figure out which sources you want to follow, be it a blog or website, you can then create one of your own.
 When you click on a collection, it looks something like this:

 With Feedly, you can also see how popular a particular website or blog really is,how many posts it puts out per week, and also how popular its individual posts are.
 Additionally, the tool offers save-for-later and quick sharing options that are a boon for curators.